fabilab/treasuremap/README.md

 `treasuremap` ships its own version of the `igraph` C core because a recent version (>=0.10.0rc2) is needed.
 If you use the Python `igraph` interface, that can be an older version (e.g. 0.9.x).

 ## Usage
-Treasuremap can be used either on its own to perform only the embedding step, or it can be combined with [northstar](https://github.com/northstaratlas/northstar) to obtain a full workflow that starts from two adata objects, one of which is already embedded, and find a common embedding.
+Treasuremap can be used either on its own to perform only the embedding step, or it can be combined with [northstar](https://github.com/northstaratlas/northstar).

 ### Standalone
+Standalone, `treasuremap` starts from a graph and a boolean list describing what nodes should stay fixed and computes an embedding:
 ```python
 import igraph as ig
 import treasuremap